8 Less Than The Product Of 4 And A Number

 The Importance of Order of Operations (PEMDAS/BODMAS)

 It's crucial to understand the order of operations, often remembered by the acronyms PEMDAS (Parentheses, Exponents, Multiplication and Division, Addition and Subtraction) or BODMAS (Brackets, Orders, Division and Multiplication, Addition and Subtraction).
-In our expression 4x - 8, multiplication (4x) occurs before subtraction (-8).
+Now, in our expression 4x - 8, multiplication (4x) occurs before subtraction (-8).
 Ignoring the order of operations would lead to incorrect results.

 Real-World Applications